 Perhaps the most significant issue facing Irish society is the shortage of housing stock.
 Reports confirm that Ireland has a significantly greater proportion of unoccupied units, even excluding holiday homes, than most other EU jurisdictions.
-It is the view of the Society, in light of the practical exposure that Solicitors have to dealing with lifetime family planning issues and probate, that one factor which is potentially hampering the release of housing stock are the terms of the "Fair Deal" scheme.
+It is the view of the Society, in light of the practical exposure we have to dealing with lifetime family planning and probate, that one factor which is potentially hampering the release of housing stock are the terms of the "Fair Deal" scheme.

-In calculating the assets of a person applying under the Fair Deal scheme, a percentage of the capital value of their house is taken into account for the first three years.
-If however they sell the house and hold onto the sale proceeds, the full capital value is assessed which could potentially penalise an applicant who otherwise would qualify under Fair Deal.
-In addition, any income from the rent of the house is not paid to the applicant.
+In calculating the assets of a person applying under the Fair Deal scheme a percentage of the capital value of their house is taken into account for the first three years.
+If however they sell the house and hold onto the sale proceeds the full capital value is assessed and potentially for the rest of their lives if the proceeds of sale are retained.
+In addition any income from the rent of the house is not paid to the applicant.

-We would recommend that, where a house which would qualify as a principal private residence is sold, then where the sales proceeds are retained the Fair Deal applicant should be assessed on the same basis as if the house had not been sold.
-This in our view could potentially release some housing stock without any cost to the Exchequer.
+We would recommend that where a house which would qualify as a principal private residence is sold then where the sales proceeds are retained the Fair Deal applicant should be assessed on the same basis as if the house had not been sold.
+We would also recommend allowing the Fair Deal applicant to keep a personal allowance of greater than 20% of the rental income from their principal private residence.
+This in our view could potentially release some housing stock